aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 James Bready shared images of some Aerial Photography rules that he has, and the BRL 54 rule has the following scales on its rear:
 S&T, A | B, S, T, C | D

-* No standard for rear of rule
+So it appears that there is no “standard” for the scales on the rear of the rule, but Pickett’s rules seem to reflect the scale set that Katz had in mind.

-* Would it make sense to have an ST scale to calculate small angles for “slightly oblique” aerial photos?
-Like the scales of the Model 14 Artillery rule?
+I wondered if it would make sense to have an ST scale to calculate small angles for “slightly oblique” aerial photos.
+Or maybe other scales for triangles with small apex angles, like the scales of the Model 14 Artillery rule?

 ## Precision & Accuracy